CliMA/LazyBroadcast.jl/docs/src/caveats.md

 contain at that instant.
 This might be surprising at first, but it's also very powerful.
 We can think of `c` as an _expression_, that holds true for whatever values we put into `a` and `b`.

+## Compilation time

+`Broadcasted` objects are stack-allocated, and therefore increasingly large broadcast expressions may result in increased compilation times.